U.S. Consumer Product Safety Commission (CPSC) Bans Phthalates Found in Crib Mattresses and Baby Bedding

 Naturepedic created the first phthalate-free waterproof crib mattress with the introduction of the No-Compromise™ Organic Baby Crib Mattress.
 Naturepedic replaces vinyl and all its associated problems with pure food-grade polyethylene (so pure that it meets FDA standards for food contact).
 Polyethylene is favored by The Green Guide, Greenpeace, and other environmental organizations, and solves the problem of waterproofing a crib mattress without any of the health risks associated with the vinyl/phthalate problem or other waterproofing materials.
 Polyethylene is naturally soft and flexible (due to its molecular structure) and does not require any plasticizer additives.

-Additionally, Naturepedic products are regularly tested and certified by GREENGUARD® to meet their strict standards specifically for children.
-GREENGUARD’s Children and Schools Certification tests for thousands of different chemicals including phthalates.
+Additionally, Naturepedic products are regularly tested and certified by GREENGUARD® to meet industry standards for chemical emissions and indoor air quality.
 Products certified by organizations like GREENGUARD carry a program certification mark indicating that the product has gone through an extensive evaluation process and continues to be validated on an on-going basis.

 In addition to food-grade polyethylene used for waterproofing, Naturepedic also uses organic and non-toxic materials for all other components in its products, so both baby and parents can sleep soundly.